ArenHarut/opsfleet-task/innnovate/diagrams/README.md

 **Scaling:**
 - **HPA** (Horizontal Pod Autoscaler): Scales pods based on CPU/memory (2-100 pods)
-- **Cluster Autoscaler**: Scales nodes when pods can't be scheduled
+- **Cluster Autoscaler**: Scales nodes when pods can't be scheduled.
+Can be Karpenter.

 ---